erdavids/Many-Circles/README.md

 I wanted to try my hand at designing my own circle variations without much of a concrete goal.
 I want to hit at least fifty unique circle types and start to introduce them in some of my other projects.

-If you want to run them yourself, make sure to download [Processing](https://www.processing.org) for the .pyde files and [Python](https://www.python.org/) for the .py ones.
+If you want to run them yourself, make sure to download [Processing](https://www.processing.org) and use the Python module.
 Feel free to reach out to thebuffed@gmail.com if you have any questions.

 Other links:
 - [YouTube Channel](https://www.youtube.com/channel/UCUrmX3SvpPerq-KAfGBrgGQ)